eloylp/go-kit/README.md

 		panic(err)
 	}
 	// If we visit 0.0.0.0:8080/ we will see "Hello !"
+	//
-	// If we visit 0.0.0.0:8080/protected (or any subpath of it) without setting the proper auth heather, we will see "Unathorized"
+	// If we visit 0.0.0.0:8080/protected (or any subpath of it) without setting
+	// the proper auth heather, we will see "Unauthorized".
 }

 func handler() http.HandlerFunc {